 What is the Prognosis of Drug Overdose?

 The prognosis of Drug Overdose is dependent on the type and amount of drug consumed, time between overdose and treatment, severity of the symptoms, as well as general health status of the patient.

-- In cases of severe overdose, the patient might be unconscious with life-threatening symptoms and complications.
-In such cases, an aggressive treatment of the patient may be necessary for improving the outcomes
+- In case of a severe overdose, the patient might be unconscious with life-threatening symptoms and complications.
+In such cases, an immediate aggressive treatment of the patient may be necessary for improving the outcomes

 - Deaths can occur from severe Drug Overdoses.
 This may be due to respiratory failure, severe internal bleeding, multiple organ failure, irreversible brain damage, and/or delayed medical treatment

 In general, overdoses are common situations in the emergency departments.
 A majority of the cases are often not fatal when appropriate treatment is given.